Home / Coffee knowledge / Delonghi Dedica EC685 - Review, Experiences and Tips

 Delonghi Dedica EC685 - Test, Erfahrungen und Tipps

-Delonghi Dedica EC685 - Review, experiences and tips
+Delonghi Dedica EC685 - Review, Experiences and Tips

-The DeLonghi Dedica EC685 is considered one of the most popular entry-level espresso machines for the home.
-It's no wonder: For €150 or more, you get a slim portafilter with a fast heat-up time and the promise of "real" espresso—and the Dedica series is indeed one of the best-selling in its class.
+The DeLonghi Dedica EC685 is considered one of the most popular entry-level espresso machines for home use.
+It's no wonder why: starting at 150 euros, you get a slim portafilter machine with a quick heat-up time and the promise of "real" espresso – and indeed, the Dedica series is one of the best-sellers in this class.
 But can such a compact machine really deliver good espresso?
-In this comprehensive guide, we take a critical yet humorous look at the Dedica 685, give you tips on espresso quality (especially temperature!), highlight useful upgrades, remind you about cleaning and descaling, compare it with other Dedica models, and answer frequently asked questions about troubleshooting.
-Have fun, and let's explore the world of the Dedica!
+In this comprehensive guide, we take a critical yet humorous look at the Dedica 685, give you tips on espresso quality (especially temperature!), show useful upgrades, remind you about cleaning & descaling, compare it with other Dedica models, and answer frequently asked questions in our troubleshooting section.
+Enjoy, and let's head into the world of the Dedica!

-Temperature tips for Delonghi Dedica EC685
+Temperature tips for the Delonghi Dedica EC685

 Temperature profile Delonghi Dedica